ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 This firmware uses DHCP and mDNS to request an IP address from the router on the WiFi network and to advertise the address and its specific service/socket.
 The ICE-V-Wireless board can be found at `ICE-V.local`.
+If your system doesn't support mDNS then you'll need to determine the assigned IP address by one of the following methods:
+* Use the USB Serial python script to report the IP address with the command `send_c3usb.py --info`.
-If your system doesn't support mDNS then you'll need to query your DHCP server to find the IP address that it assigned to the client with the hostname 'espressif'.
+* Query your DHCP server to find the IP address that it assigned to the client with the hostname 'espressif'.

 ## WiFi Operation
 Once the firmware is running and connected to a WiFi network it creates a TCP